 Online company stores take back control and manages promotional items centrally.
 This means knowing which assets are being sent out or purchased at all times through controlled access.
 Certain employees would have editing privileges, others would not.

-3. Sales Staff avoid using promotional materials.
+3. Sales Staff avoid using approved promotional materials.
 The ordering process is just too slow.

 You’ve probably heard this sort of thing: What do you mean the order time is 3 weeks?
 Why can’t we just use last year’s left-overs?
 Your processes might actually be encouraging staff to use older, outdated materials or to avoid promotional materials entirely.